mlavi/mlavi.github.io/slides/devops-demystified.md

 ## Overview

-A brief history of the DevOps movement and community with a cross section view of many methods and practices that are breaking down the barriers to achieve agility and continuous delivery.
+A brief history of the DevOps movement and community with a cross section view of methods and practices that break down the barriers to business agility and continuous delivery of applications.

-For a term that is not even six years old, DevOps remains a mysterious pursuit for many software engineering organizations.
+For a term less than eight years old,
+ DevOps remains a mysterious pursuit for many software engineering organizations.

-DevOps seems intangible: you can't buy it, there is no certification, and frankly, there is no universal definition, yet everyone wants it or already "does" it, but still has trouble identifying it.
+DevOps seems intangible: you can't buy it, there is no certification, and no universal definition, yet everyone who wants it or does it has trouble identifying it.

-We will cover the following topics so that you can understand and chart your own journey to DevOps.
+We will cover these topics so that you can understand and chart your own journey to DevOps.

 ---
 ## Agenda

 - A Definition and Cultural Rendering of DevOps
     - A Brief History of DevOps
-     - DevOps Impact on Organizations
+    - DevOps Success and Challenges
- - The Journey to DevOps
+- The Technical Journey to DevOps
-     - Agile Infrastructure in the Cloud
+    - Agile Infrastructure
     - Infrastructure as Code
     - Pets versus Cattle versus Bacteria
     - Test, Build, Deploy Pattern
    - Infrastructure Orchestration and Models
 - Epilogue: BusinessOps
     - We are all DevOps: your call to action!

 ---
 # Mark Lavi

+Currently:

 $ cat ~/.signature